317 (calculate the calories per serving using https://cronometer.com/)

 • 1 tablespoon ground flax seeds

-Sauté the onion in oil until soft.
+Sauté the onion over low-medium heat in a splash of oil until soft.

 Process the celery, garlic, and carrot in food processor.
 Add to softened onion.